-I considered sincerely about my prospects with the Lumberjack, and although they seemed bleak, maybe I should just see how the rest of the weekend goes.
-Besides, after that, he won’t be back in the office, or possibly even back in my life.
+I considered sincerely about my prospects with the Lumberjack, and although they seemed bleak, maybe I should just see how the rest of the weekend would go.
+Besides, after these few days, he wouldn’t be back in the office, or possibly even back in my life.
 The thought saddened me, but accepting the reality, logically, calmly, sincerely, sat peacefully with me.

 “Alright,” he weakly cheered as he pulled another trout from the water.
 “I think that ought to do it.”
 He tied them all together with extra fishing line and dangled them from the hook so he could easily carry them from the end of the rod.
 He retrieved his shirts, only wearing the one and draping the wet one over the fishing pole, and dropping his hat neatly over his curls.
 He grabbed his tackle box and he was ready to go.